Go Back Up

 The Five Enterprise Domains

-The structural reference work.
 454 pages.
-122 original diagrams and tables.
+122 diagrams and tables.
 120 enterprise signals across 28 categories.
 Activity Blueprint™ samples across industries and revenue ranges.
 Available June 1, 2026.

 About the Book →